 That week was full of emergency meetings, decisions, delegation and communication.
-I was operating in ‘King’ mode, because my team and my church needed me to take a lead in a crisis.
+I was operating in ‘Ruler’ mode, because my team and my church needed me to take a lead in a crisis.
 I knew that this was a temporary phase, a reordering of life and reimagining of church, the rhythms of life changed dramatically and would do so in the weeks to come.
-Dramatic change, brings uncertainty, in ‘King’ mode, we needed to act decisively, to be ahead of the curve and bring whatever clarity we could to ease anxiety.
+Dramatic change, brings uncertainty, in ‘Ruler’ mode, we needed to act decisively, to be ahead of the curve and bring whatever clarity we could to ease anxiety.

 In the midst of that crazy week, the discussions rolled along online about reimagining church.
 What would virtual church look like for our church?
 Could we go into our buildings?
 What rhythms of worship does the church need right now?
 What messages of hope and understanding the season do our people need right now?
-Whilst operating in ‘king’ mode, I realised the distinction in these discussions was between the priestly perspective and prophetic perspective.
+Whilst operating in ‘Ruler’ mode, I realised the distinction in these discussions was between the priestly perspective and prophetic perspective.

 My thinking in this area has been inspired by Rabbi Jonathan Sacks’ weekly readings of the Hebrew Bible.
-In his reflections on week 8 of Exodus Tetzaveh (Exodus 27.10-30.20) he makes fascinating distinctions between Priests (kohen) and prophets (navi).
+In his reflections on week 8 of Exodus Tetzaveh (Exodus 27.10-30.20) he makes fascinating distinctions between Priests (kohen) and Prophets (navi).
 Drawing on the debates between the great sages of the middle ages, Maimonides and Nahmanides.
 Here’s a simplified table of the distinctions Sacks gives us of Hebrew priesthood.

 |Succession||Dynastic (passed down family line)||Vocations (individual called by God)|